(This page revised January 16, 2018)

 |calligraphy||(Greek for beautiful writing) A term encompassing many different styles of decorative writing, including Blackletter, Spencerian and copperplate scripts, italic and other chancery hands, Oriental pictographic writing, and so forth.
 See also Blackletter, chancery, chirography, copperplate, round hand, Spencerian, Zanerian.|

 Morrison’s name for the slope-cut cap crown used on some of its pen models beginning shortly before World War II.
-The best-known Cameo-Top mode was the Patriot.
-Shown below is a postwar Cameo Top pen with a metal plaque inset into the sloped cap crown.
+The best-known Cameo-Top model was the Patriot.
+Shown below is a postwar Morrison Monitor, which featured a metal plaque inset into the sloped Cameo Top cap crown.
 See also Morrison, Patriot.

 |cannibalization||The restoration of a pen using parts from one or more other specimens of the same exact model, e.g., taking the section, feed, and nib from a broken black Waterman No 52 to restore another black No 52.
 Contrast with marriage.|